 Like Unbounce, Wishpond’s builder has A/B testing built into it.
 The platform is completely free up to 200 leads (leads, not visitors).

 Some Other Tools

 Another pretty sweet tool to try is LeadPages.
 It lets you create landing pages or customize already existing templates.
 They also have forms, popups and more.

 If you want something really simple, you can also check out Smore that allow you to create an “online flyer” and has some app templates.
 Another resource is presskit(), which lets game developers create a detailed press kit easily that they can use when reaching out to bloggers for example.

 App Website / Blog

-WordPress is easy to set up on your own server (if I was able to do it, you can too), and it does require a little time to get it but the wordpress community is very large and once you’ve mastered it you’ll be able to create new app websites really quickly.
+WordPress is easy to set up on your own shared server (if I was able to do it, you can too), and it does require a little time to get it.
+But the WordPress community is very large and once you’ve mastered it you’ll be able to create new app websites really quickly.